oxen-io/session-file-server-old/README.md

 ##OAuth and sign up
-We will need to implement our own oauth server and sign up process.
-Since we don't want users using their real app.net username and password.
+We will need to implement our own oauth server and sign up process, since we don't want users using their real App.net username and password.

 ##Data flow

 ###Dialects (dialect.*.js)
 The server will support different "dialects" of the API.
 The first one will be "appdotnet_official" which will be the 100% compatible implementation.
 These will create ExpressJS mountpoints in the NodeJS web server.

-New dialects will be able to extend the app.net API without breaking existing clients.
+New dialects will be able to extend the App.net API without breaking existing clients.
 A server is able to run multiple dialects at once.

 ###Dispatcher (dispatcher.js)
 This mainly translate internal API calls to DataAccess Chain.
 Dispatcher talks to the configured "cache".
 The upstream app stream and the DataAccess chain will feed data through the dispatcher for transformation and to be stored in the DataStore.

 ###DataAccess Chain (dataaccess.*.js)
-The DataAccess chain is list of DataAccess objects.
+The DataAccess chain is a list of DataAccess objects.
 Each objects in the chain will have the same exact API.
 If a query is not in current DataAccess layer, it will send the request to the next DataAccess layer in the chain until the request is served.
-Writes can cascading up too incase there are mulitple upstream providers to post to each one individually.
+Writes can cascade up too in case there are mulitple upstream providers to post to each one individually.

 ####DataAccess: Cache
 This is just a pass-through at the moment (dataaccess.base.js).
 Eventually hand crafted modules will be created.
 These modules will have more performant data structures than the data store can provide and can be used to optimize slower API paths.